trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 ## Manual Steps

-While this all works fine, we actually don't need an operation for this procedural piece of code.
-We could put that in a "service object" that spook through many Ruby applications out there.
+While all this works fine, we actually don't need an operation for this procedural piece of code.
+We could put that in one of the "service objects" that spook through many Ruby applications out there.

 Splitting up the procedural logic into steps will give us a better code structure and automatic error handling.
 Going further, using Trailblazer macros instead of manual steps, we will maximise stability and get helpful statuses in the result object.

+{{ "create.rb:firststeps:../trailblazer-guides/app/concepts/blog_post/operation:operation-02" | tsnippet  }}

+Four steps now implement the exact same that we did in one procedural step.
+As you can see, error handling and `if`s disappeared because if a step returns a falsey value, the remaining steps will be skipped.
+I also advise you to take a minute and check out how we use different kw args per step - this is such a helpful feature, you should use it and understand it.

+The specs we wrote still pass, so we're good to go to the next step.

+## Policy

+One big advantage of Trailblazer's `Policy` macro over our home-made `authorize!` step is: It will add its outcome to the result object, making it extremely simple to track what went wrong should things go wrong.

+The other benefit of using this macro is: You don't have to use [the primitive *guard* implementation](/gems/operation/2.0/policy.html#guard), but use your existing [Pundit-style policies](/gems/operation/2.0/policy.html#pundit) to intercept unauthorized users.

+{{ "create.rb:policy:../trailblazer-guides/app/concepts/blog_post/operation:operation-02" | tsnippet  }}

+Check line 2.
+Guards are a good way to quickly implement access control, but I advise you to invest some time in a separated policy implementation such as [pundit]((/gems/operation/2.0/policy.html#pundit)).